macieY28/data_engineering_repo/README.md

 where you will save csv files, configuration json and where you want to save the result parquet file.

 *About author:
-junior data engineer with almost 2 years experience in Big Data projects you can contact with me by mail: maciekcz95@wp.pl*
+data engineer with 3 years experience in Big Data projects you can contact with me by mail: maciekcz95@wp.pl*